ihmeuw/gridengineapp/docs/apptutorial.md

 ### Debug One Job Locally

-In order to start one job locally, you can run it with, in this case,
+In order to start one job locally, you can run it with, in this case:

+    $ python location_app.py --job-idx 1 --pdb

 The `--pdb` will make the job drop into an interactive debugger when it encounters an exception.